paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-digester:commons-digester  1.8
- - a level        6 dependency among 1 (possibly transitive) uses

-2010-09-24 11:02  2.1
+   - a level 6 dependencies among 1 (possibly transitive) uses 2010-09-24 11:02  2.1
 2009-01-03 16:51  2.0
 2009-01-03 16:48  1.8.1